AnantharamanLab/CheckAMG/README.md

                         arguments to come up with a heuristic, stricter threshold for HMM hits (this is ONLY used when curating gene annotations that match to 'soft' filter keywords; default: 1.6).
-  -Z WINDOW_SIZE, --window_size WINDOW_SIZE
+  -w WINDOW_SIZE, --window_size WINDOW_SIZE
-                        Size in base pairs of the window used to calculate the average VL-score of genes on a contig in a local region (default: 5000).
+                        Size in base pairs of the window used to calculate the average VL-score of genes in a local region on a contig (default: 5000).
-  -F MAX_FLANK, --max_flank MAX_FLANK
-                        Maximum length in base pairs to check on the left/right flanks of potentially auxiliary genes when checking for virus-like genes and non-virus-like genes (default: 5000).
   -V MIN_FLANK_VSCORE, --min_flank_Vscore MIN_FLANK_VSCORE
                         Minimum V-score of genes in flanking regions required to verify a potential auxiliary gene as viral and not host